 If you decide to use consultants during your implementation then a budget will need to be set aside for this.
 Costs vary enormously both across and within countries depending on the company you engage and the subject of the consultancy.
 Rates are rarely advertised so you will need to request a quote from some potential consultants before deciding if this is for you.

-Using the CertiKit toolkits will save you a lot of time and money in this area so no prizes for guessing that we recommend you invest in one of our products here.
+Using the CertiKit toolkits (available for a variety of ISO standards) will save you a lot of time and money in this area so no prizes for guessing that we recommend you invest in one of our products here.
+We also offer ISO27001 consultancy for those who require additional help with their ISMS.

 Fairly early on you will need to assess whether the software you currently use will be sufficient in the future or whether you need to invest in licenses for software in one or more of a number of areas, including (depending on the standard you are implementing):

 Each standard has a requirement to conduct regular internal audits so you will need to create that capability if you don’t already have it.
-This could be by retraining an internal employee or by bringing in someone from outside, as long as they aren’t involved in the running of your management system.
+This could be by retraining an internal employee or by bringing in an external auditor, as long as they aren’t involved in the running of your management system.
 The length of the audits will depend on the size of your organization and the scope of your management system.

 Finally we have the cost of the certification audit itself.
 In fact at first there are two visits – a Stage One and a Stage Two.
 The first is often a 1-2 day visit to go through the main points and inspect your documentation.
 The second visit is the actual certification audit and can last anywhere from a single day up to several weeks depending on how big your organization is.
 Often a formula is used to calculate this which is based on a combination of factors including the number of employees and number of sites.
 You will need to select an RCB (Registered Certification Body) and get a quote from them to find out costs.
 Once certified, the RCB will come back every year for surveillance audits so these will need to go on your list too.

-It’s worthwhile getting as clear an idea of likely costs as early as you can in the certification process so that you don’t experience any unwelcome surprises later on.
+It’s worthwhile getting a clear idea of expected ISO certification costs as early as you can in the process so that you don’t experience any unwelcome surprises later on.
 Like most things, it’s possible to cut your cloth according to your budget and minimize expenditure where you think appropriate.
 The only area where it’s almost impossible to avoid costs is in the certification audits themselves but since this is all about credibility we suggest that the use of a reputable RCB is essential if anyone is to take your certification seriously.